google/eng-practices/review/reviewer/speed.md

 ## Cross-Time-Zone Reviews {#tz}

-When dealing with time zone differences, try to get back to the author when they are still in the office.
+When dealing with time zone differences(EST vs PST), try to get back to the author when they are still in the office.
 If they have already gone home, then try to make sure your review is done before they get back to the office the next day.